 The falls are situated in a park where there’s plenty on offer.
 Visitors can walk along five different routes or paths.
-At the upper viewing point, you’re treated to an expansive (and often rainbow filled) view of the falls and surrounding Nera Valley.
+At the upper viewing point, you’re treated to an expansive (and often rainbow-filled) view of the falls and surrounding Nera Valley.
 In the middle section of the falls, there’s even a tunnel leading to an observatory where you can touch the water and almost bathe in it, getting you totally and completely soaked.

 Even when the falls aren’t turned on, the park is well worth a visit.
-The greenery and nature offers ample opportunity for more activities – there are several hiking trails, caves to explore, and activities like rafting, climbing, biking, and more.
+The greenery and nature offer ample opportunity for more activities – there are several hiking trails, caves to explore, and activities like rafting, climbing, biking, and more.
 While there, I went rafting, as well as jumped and swam in the (very cold!)
 Nera river.
 Both experiences were very fun and I can highly recommend signing up for such activities.

 What do you think about Marmore Falls in Italy?
 Do you have any travel tips from the Umbrian region?
 Leave us with your best tips in the comments below.